sakib3001/python-cicd-project/README.md

 # python-cicd-project
-This is a personal project for python-app cicd with jenkins
+This is a personal project for python-app cicd with jenkins.